blutorange/js-incremental-cycle-detect/README.md

 - `Fixed` A bug or error that was fixed.

 From newest to oldest:

+# 0.3.0
+- Added a `clone` and `map` method for creating a copy of a graph.
+- Changed the graph adapter implementations so that instances are now created with the factory method `create` instead of the constructor.
+This was necessary for the `clone` method.

 # 0.2.2
 - Added two methods for accessing edge data of incoming / outgoing edges: `getEdgeDataFrom`, `getEdgeDataTo`